Top three reasons to rock climb in the Gunks

 What if I’ve never climbed before?

 The Gunks have plenty of options for beginner climbers.
-Whether you’ve never climbed before or are transitioning from the gym to outdoor climbing, your guide will customize the day to suit your skill level and objectives.
-With a guide by your side, you’ll learn something new, stay safe on the rocks, and most importantly, have fun!
+Whether your child has never climbed before or they are transitioning from the gym to outdoor climbing, your guide will customize the day to suit their skill level and objectives.
+With a caring guide by their side, they’ll learn something new, stay safe on the rocks, and most importantly, have fun!
+For intermediate climbers, The Gunks have loads of routes to spend the day on.
+The guide will customize each day to meet the needs of the group.

 What about required equipment?